 Eliminating habits and foods that are harmful to your health and instead incorporating a holistic lifestyle will help identify and eliminate feeling exhaustion, lethargic, and malaise.
 In addition to a healthy diet and lifestyle, there are superfoods that can boost your energy, and speed up your healing.

 Supplementation of your diet with rich superfoods containing powerful antioxidants can be found on the market, and are well worth considering.
-Superfoods containing these rich in anti-inflammatory antioxidants are found in ashwagandha, turmeric, tart cherry, and ginger root.
+Superfoods containing these rich antioxidants are found in ashwagandha, turmeric, tart cherry, and ginger root.

-Upgraid Supplements Consist of Four Antioxidant-Rich Superfoods
+UPGRAID Supplements Consist of Four Antioxidant-Rich Superfoods

 Ashwagandha: Ashwagandha is an Ayurvedic herb.
 Ayurvedic medicines were first used in ancient India and ashwagandha was known as Sattvic Kapha Rasayana, first used to promote happiness and youthfulness.
+Now it is celebrated for it's ability to reduce stress and anxiety.

 Ashwagandha has a long history of use and is proven to have several health-promoting effects including increased energy, metabolism, overall physical and joint health, and a reduced stress response.
 The novel active ingredients found in this herb are a group of natural compounds called withanolide glycosides.

 Turmeric: Turmeric is a plant used largely in cooking Indian and southeast Asian foods like curry.
 Curcumin is a product of turmeric and gives the plant its yellow color and is known to reduce oxidation caused by inflammation.
-Research suggests it even “scavenges or neutralizes free radicals.”
+Research suggests it even scavenges or neutralizes free radicals.

 Tart Cherry: Tart cherries are known to have not only anti-inflammatory properties but are packed with antioxidants and promote good sleep.
+Furthermore tart cherries have been shown to reduce the symptoms of exercise induced muscle damage.
+The study revealed that the average leg strength loss in the tart cherry group was 18 percent less than the placebo group.

 Ginger Root: There is a great body of research that suggests ginger root contains effective anti-inflammatory properties.
 The medicinal properties of ginger root are known as gingerols and shogaols.

-Upgraid provides you with a proprietary blend of ashwagandha, turmeric, tart cherry, and ginger root that will help beat your exhaustion, lethargy, and malaise regulating an overactive inflammatory system.
+UPGRAID provides you with a proprietary blend of ashwagandha, turmeric, tart cherry, and ginger root that will help beat your exhaustion, lethargy, and malaise regulating an overactive inflammatory system.

 Beating exhaustion and general malaise might take discipline and adjusting your lifestyle but it is well worth the effort.
 A holistic approach to beating exhaustion that includes good sleep hygiene, mindfulness practices, a healthy diet, and herbal supplementation will greatly improve your chances for healing your mind, body, and spirit.